 Virgin Media Business and Fast Track have sought to identify 10 of the most disruptive private British companies.
 The 10 companies, drawn from over 200 identified initially, were selected from a shortlist of 14 following three pitching workshops in November by judges from Virgin Media Business, Fast Track and founders of last year’s inaugural ‘Disruptor 10’ companies.
 The 10 companies are recognised for having a business model, product or service on the cusp of creating a new market, or transforming existing markets.

-The inaugural Virgin Media Business Disruptor 10 companies featured in the 2016 Fast Track 100 supplement in The Sunday Times.
+Ten Virgin Media Business Disruptors to Watch companies featured in the 2017 Fast Track 100 supplement in The Sunday Times.

-Their directors were invited to the national awards dinner in May 2017 where each company received a certificate.
+Their directors attended the national awards dinner in May 2018 where each company received a certificate.

-The 2016 winner was Blockchain, the bitcoin wallet provider.
-Its co-founder, Nicolas Cary, was presented with an award by Peter Kelly, Managing Director of Virgin Media Business.
+The 2017 winner was Babylon Health, the mobile health care app.
+Its founder, Ali Parsa, and Gary Mudie, its chief technology officer, were presented with an award by Peter Kelly, Managing Director of Virgin Media Business.

 |AgriProteinInsect-based animal feeds||Supported by eight years of research and development, and more than $18m in funding, it says its insect-based animal feeds provide a more sustainable, cost-effective alternative to the current over-reliance on products such as fishmeal|